ninetreesdesign/pwm_freq_and_duty/README.md

-Control PWM freqncy and duty cycle with two potentiometers.
+Control PWM frequency and duty cycle with two potentiometers.